MicrosoftDocs/azure-docs/articles/data-lake-store/data-lake-store-access-control.md

 ### I am the owning user of a file but I don’t have the RWX permissions I need.
 What do I do?

 The owning user can simply change the permissions of the file to give themselves any RWX permissions they need.

-When I look at ACLs in the Azure Portal I see user names but through APIs I see GUIDs, why is that?
+### When I look at ACLs in the Azure portal I see user names but through APIs I see GUIDs, why is that?

 Entries in the ACLs are stored as GUIDs that corresponds to users in Azure Active Directory (AAD).
-The APIs will return the GUIDs as-is.
-The Azure Portal tries to make ACLs easier to use by translating the GUIDs into friendly names when possible. +
+The APIs return the GUIDs as-is.
+The Azure portal tries to make ACLs easier to use by translating the GUIDs into friendly names when possible.

-Why do I sometimes see GUIDs in the ACLs when using the Portal?
+### Why do I sometimes see GUIDs in the ACLs when using the Azure portal?

-A GUID will be shown when the user doesn't exist in AAD anymore.
-Usually this happens when the user has left the company or if their account has been deleted in AAD.
+A GUID is shown when the user doesn't exist in Azure AD anymore.
+Usually this happens when the user has left the company or if their account has been deleted in Azure AD.

 ### Does Data Lake Store support inheritance of ACLs?